senzing-garage/sz-sdk-r/README.md

 ## Run example R scripts

-- [senzing-hello-world-grpc.R] - Prints the Senzing version
+- [senzing-hello-world.R] - Prints the Senzing version
-- [senzing-load-truthsets-grpc.R] - Downloads Senzing TruthSets, registers data sources, and load records.
+- [senzing-load-truthsets.R] - Downloads Senzing TruthSets, registers data sources, and load records.

 Additional examples can be found in the testcases.